Grizzly Bear Relocations

 Grizzly Bear Relocated

-The bear was captured for frequenting developed areas in the Sunlight drainage northwest of Cody, WY.
-In cooperation with the U.S. Fish and Wildlife Service and the Caribou-Targhee National Forest the bear was relocated to the Grassy Lake area approximately 6.5 miles west of Flagg Ranch.
+The bear was captured for damaging apple trees on private land and frequenting developed areas in the North Fork River drainage west of Cody, WY.
+In cooperation with the U.S. Fish and Wildlife Service and the Bridger-Teton National Forest the bear was relocated to the Black Rock Creek drainage approximately 18 miles east of Moran.
 The release site is located in currently occupied grizzly bear habitat

 Grizzly bear relocation is a management tool afforded bear management personnel to minimize conflicts between humans and grizzlies.
 The decision to relocate and the selection of a relocation site is made taking into consideration the age, sex, and type of conflict the bear was involved in.
 Since grizzly bears are listed as “Threatened” under the Endangered Species Act, consultation with the U.S. Fish and Wildlife Service and the appropriate land management agency is also made to minimize the chance of future conflicts and maximize the survival potential of the relocated grizzlies.
 Bears are relocated in accordance with federal law and regulation.
 When selecting a relocation site, the department makes every consideration to minimize potential conflicts with livestock and people.